simul/simul.github.io/ref/simul/base/FileLoader.md

 | Include: | Base/FileLoader.h |

-An interface to derive from so you can provide your own file load/save functions.<br>Use SetFileLoader to define the object that Simul will use for file handling.<br>The default is simul::base::DefaultFileLoader, which uses standard file handling.
+An interface to derive from so you can provide your own file load/save functions.<br>

 Functions